keptn/tutorials/site/tutorials/keptn-argo-rollouts-dynatrace-08-on-k3s.md

 ```console
 ./install-keptn-on-k3s.sh --deliveryplane --provider aws --with-dynatrace --with-demo dynatrace --letsencrypt --with-gitea --fqdn yourdomain.abc
 ```
-I TRUELY ENCOURAGE you to get your own DNS as it is simply more stable!
+I TRULY ENCOURAGE you to get your own DNS as it is simply more stable!

 ---